 Without deliberate student number distribution – both by campus and by “provider” – clustering gonna cluster.
 And in an era when we might want fewer students to be having to leave home to go to university, when there remains significant demand and need for a more tight-knit student experience, and when the impersonal city experience won’t suit everyone, there’s a certain irony in the idea that a much more mass HE system is on the cusp of losing its geographical distribution.

-It’s because someone will plan that, it’s because we seem somehow to have lost the ability to plan anything – doomed forever into a cycle of watching chaotic public policy car crashes in slow motion that are later accompanied by half-arsed plans to “address” them once the real damage is done.
+It’s not because someone will plan that, it’s because we seem somehow to have lost the ability to plan anything – doomed forever into a cycle of watching chaotic public policy car crashes in slow motion that are later accompanied by half-arsed plans to “address” them once the real damage is done.